 The first step to overcoming self-limiting beliefs is to acknowledge that you have them.
 It could seem obvious, but some people are not even aware of the negative beliefs they hold about themselves.

-This limiting beliefs exercise could be as simple as pausing every time you have a negative thought or emotion, then writing it down in a journal or in a note on your phone so you can evaluate it.
+A limiting beliefs exercise like this could be as simple as pausing every time you have a negative thought or emotion, then writing it down in a journal or in a note on your phone so you can evaluate it.

 2. Pinpoint where the top 10 self-limiting beliefs originated from